vemines/clone-google-keep-flutter/README.md

 Use make regen for rebuild all assets (or excute directly command in Makefile)

 ## Feature
+Signin as Guest/Email/Googl
-Signin as Guest/Email/Google (add email to test) Setting (not effect)
+Setting (not effect)
 Home Note
-Add Note
+Add/Edit Note

 ## Other
 ### 'Hand drawn' [flutter_drawing_board](https://github.com/JideGuru/flutter_drawing_board)